qtumproject/documents/en/qtumrepo/README.md

 ## Installing on Debian

-Obtaining the Signing key in Debian is a bit different, but not complicated
+Obtaining the public key in Debian is a bit different, but not complicated

+First, we need to make sure **sudo** is installed:

+Type `sudo su` and press enter, if you get a password prompt, then you can move on to obtaining the public key

+### Installing sudo

+Obtain admin privileges (su to root) and then type your admin user (root) password

+Once you're logged in as "root" please type the following: `apt-get install sudo`

+When sudo finishes installing, add your user to the sudo group: `gpasswd -a youruser sudo` Logout and then log in again.

+### Obtaining Public key

 ```wget -qO - https://repo.qtum.info/apt/public.key | sudo apt-key add - ```